Available on Enterprise Plus and API Platinum and above plans.

 The CSV download will contain all of the data requested in the document as well as document ID, template ID, role of the signers (if using a template), time signed and x-y coordinates of the fields on the document.

-If on an API plan and signature request was sent via the API the response data will need to be retrieved by an API call, not through downloading the CSV within hellosign.com
+If on an API plan and signature request was sent via the API the response data will need to be retrieved by an API call [here is how to do so link], not through downloading the CSV within hellosign.com

 - When opening the CSV download within Excel all date formats, signed timestamp and signed date, will default to your Excel date format preset.
 This default format cannot be altered or modified by HelloSign.